-To start the application, you need to set up an FSA ID for yourself and one of your parents if you’re a dependent.
+To start the application online, you need to set up an FSA ID for yourself and have your parents set up their own if you’re a dependent.
 The FSA ID is used to log in to your application and electronically sign the application when you’re ready to submit it.

 If you’re a student returning to the application, you can put in the FSA ID from last year and hit “FAFSA renewal.”
 This will pull some of the information from last year’s application.

 The personal information section will ask for your Social Security number, birthdate and driver’s license.
 There’s also a school section, where you can add up to 10 schools where you want the FAFSA information to be sent.